The Spy with My Face

 The Spy with My Face is a 1965 spy-fi spy film based on The Man from U.N.C.L.E. television series.
 Robert Vaughn and David McCallum reprised their roles as secret agents Napoleon Solo and Illya Kuryakin respectively.
-THRUSH tries to steal a super weapon by substituting a double for Solo.
+The film follows the villainous organization THRUSH, which tries to steal a super weapon by substituting a double for Napoleon Solo.
 The film was directed by John Newland.

 It is the second U.N.C.L.E. film, consisting of the November 1964 TV episode "The Double Affair" and additional footage.
-Directed by John Newland, the film also was released to theaters in the United States in 1966 as a double feature with To Trap a Spy.
-"Alpine" sequences were filmed at the Griffith Park Observatory in California.
-Sequences added to the original The Double Affair for a feature were reused in The Four-Steps Affair and The Dippy Blonde Affair episodes of the series.
+The film was released to theaters in the United States in 1966 as a double feature with To Trap a Spy.
+Alpine sequences were filmed at the Griffith Park Observatory in California.
+Sequences added to the original "The Double Affair" for a feature were reused in "The Four-Steps Affair" and "The Dippy Blonde Affair" episodes of the series.